 - Fault is unclear or disputed.
 If there’s any question about who was responsible for the accident, a lawyer can help investigate and establish liability.
 You don’t have to figure this out on your own.

-How a Lawyer Handles Insurance Companies
+How a Lawyer Takes on Insurance Companies

 After an accident, one of the most stressful parts of the recovery process can be dealing with insurance companies.
 Their goal is to protect their bottom line, which often means paying out as little as possible on claims.
 This is where a personal injury lawyer becomes your most important advocate.
 They step in to manage all communication and negotiations, ensuring the insurance adjuster doesn’t pressure you into accepting an unfair offer or admitting fault.